16 Different Types of Hybrid Chicken Breeds

 Like most hens, Black Rocks will lay eggs until their first molt, when hormones decrease egg-laying activity.

-They can reach full size at about 6 months old, so make sure you have room before you bring them home!
+They can reach full size at about 6 months old, so ensure you have room before bringing them home!

 11. Hebden Black